 - Non-dangerous spider bites

 Non-dangerous spider bites may not cause severe symptoms.
-Some unexplained, tender bites at night can be from non-dangerous spiders.
-The common symptoms of non-dangerous spider bites may include
+Most unexplained, tender bites at night can be from non-dangerous spiders.
+Common symptoms of non-dangerous spider bites may include the following:

 - Pain, redness, and swelling at the bite site.

 These symptoms usually last for one or two days.